 Of the approximately 3,900 glaciers in the Alps in Central Europe, only around 635 have an estimated volume above 0.01 km³ as of 2020, equivalent to water stored in 4,000 Olympic-sized swimming pools.

-We call a glacier to be mostly gone at the point when less than 10% of the glacier's 2020 volume or less than 0.01 km³ is expected to remain.
-At that deglaciation year, the former glacier is no longer recognizable.
+We define 'mostly gone' as the year when either less than 10% of the glacier's 2020 volume or less than 0.01 km³ is expected to be left - whichever threshold is crossed first.
+Past either of these thresholds, the glacier will no longer be perceived as the glacier it once was.

-Histogram visualising glacier volume distribution and deglaciation years of glaciers in Central Europe
+Histogram visualising glacier volume distribution and years where glaciers are mostly gone in Central Europe